tardisx/gropple/README.md

 and scroll the log down to the bottom.
 The most common problem is that `yt-dlp` cannot be found, or its dependency (like `ffmpeg`) cannot be found on your path.

+Gropple only calls external tools like `yt-dlp` to do the downloading.
+If you are having problems downloading from a site, make sure that `yt-dlp` is updated to the latest version (`yd-dlp -U`).

 For other problems, please file an issue on github.

 ## TODO